tus/tus-resumable-upload-protocol/protocol.md

 MUST use `Content-Type: application/offset+octet-stream`.

 The `Offset` value MUST be equal to the current offset of the resource.
-In order to achieve parallel upload the Concatenation extension MAY be used.
+In order to achieve parallel upload the [Concatenation](#concatenation) extension MAY be used.
 If the offsets do not match the server MUST return the `409 Conflict` status code without modifying the upload resource.

 Clients SHOULD send all remaining bytes of a resource in a single `PATCH` request, but MAY also use multiple small requests for scenarios where this is desirable (e.g. NGINX buffering requests before they reach their backend).

-Servers MUST acknowledge successful `PATCH` operations using a `204 No Content` or `200 OK` status, which implicitly means that clients can assume that the new `Offset` = `Offset` \+ `Content-Length`.
+Servers MUST acknowledge successful `PATCH` operations using a `204 No Content` or `200 Ok` status, which implicitly means that clients can assume that the new `Offset` = `Offset` \+ `Content-Length`.

 If the clients sends an `Expect` request-header field with the `100-continue`